Client architecture & patterns

 // Return to frontend for signing

 Frontend applications connect to user wallets through CIP-30 but never have provider access.
-They retrieve addresses, sign transactions built by backends, and submit signed transactions.
+They retrieve addresses, sign transactions built by backends, and hand the signed transaction back to a provider-backed service for submission.

 Architecture: API wallet client (no provider) → can sign, cannot build.